NATIONAL TEACHER APPRECIATION DAY

-Teachers play a critical role in educating and shaping our children: the future leaders of our country.
-They are kind, patient, hard-working, dedicated and understanding professionals that mold our children’s lives in a positive direction.
-We entrust our children with the teachers, and they affect their lives on a daily basis.
+Teachers play a critical role in educating and shaping our children, the future leaders of our country.
+These kind, patient, hard-working, dedicated, and understanding professionals help mold our children and guide them in positive directions.
+We entrust our children with teachers, and they affect their lives daily.

 Political and educational leaders began discussions for a day to honor teachers in 1944.
 In 1953, Eleanor Roosevelt persuaded the 81st Congress to proclaim National Teachers’ Day.
 Congress declared March 7, 1980, as National Teacher Day.
 The National Education Association continued to observe Teacher Day on the first Tuesday in March until 1985 when the National PTA established Teacher Appreciation Week as the first full week of May.
 The NEA Representative Assembly then voted to make the Tuesday of that week National Teacher Day.

 7 May 2024

 4 May 2027